A Variational Approximations-DIC Rubric for Parameter Estimation and Mixture Model Selection Within a Family Setting: Introduction

 where $\boldsymbol{\vartheta}$ denotes the model parameters.
-In Gaussian families, it is usually the component covariance matrices $\matsig_1,\ldots,\matsig_G$ that are decomposed (cf. Section~\ref{sec:method}).
+In Gaussian families, it is usually the component covariance matrices $\matsig_1,\ldots,\matsig_G$ that are decomposed (see Section~\ref{sec:method}).

 The expectation-maximization (EM) algorithm \citep{dempster77} is often used for mixture model parameter estimation but its efficacy is questionable.
-As discussed by \cite{titterington85} and others, the nature of the mixture likelihood surface leaves the EM algorithm open to failure; although this weakness can be mitigated by using multiple re-starts, there is no way to completely overcome it.
-The EM algorithm also relies heavily on starting values and convergence can be very slow.
+As discussed by \cite{titterington85} and others, the nature of the mixture likelihood surface leaves the EM algorithm open to failure.
+Although this weakness can be mitigated by using multiple re-starts, there is no way to completely overcome it.
+Besides its heavy reliance on starting values, convergence of the EM algorithm can be very slow.
 When families of mixture models are used, the EM algorithm approach must be employed in conjunction with a model selection criterion to select the member of the family and, in many cases, the number of components.
-There are many model selection criteria to choose from, such as the Bayesian information criterion \citep[BIC;][]{schwartz78}, the integrated completed likelihood \citep[ICL;][]{Biernacki00}, and the Akaike information criterion \citep[AIC;][]{sakamoto86}.
-All of these model selection criteria have some merit and various shortcomings, but the BIC remains by far the most popular.

-There has been interest in the use of Bayesian approaches to mixture model parameter estimation, via Markov chain Monte Carlo (MCMC) methods \citep[e.g.,][]{diebolt94,richardson97,bensmail95,stephens97,stephens00,casella02}, but difficulties have been encountered with, \textit{inter alia}, computational overhead and convergence \citep[cf.][]{celeux00,jasra05}.
-Variational Bayes approximations present an alternative to MCMC algorithms for mixture modelling parameter estimation and are gaining popularity due to their fast and deterministic nature \citep[cf.][]{jordan99,corduneanu01,ueda02,mcgrory07,mcgrory09a,mcgrory09b}.
+There are many model selection criteria to choose from, such as the Bayesian information criterion \citep[BIC;][]{schwartz78}, the integrated completed likelihood \citep[ICL;][]{Biernacki00}, and the Akaike information criterion \citep[AIC;][]{akaike74}.
+All of these model selection criteria have some merit and various shortcomings, but the BIC remains by far the most popular \citep[][Chp.~2]{mcnicholas16a}.
+There has been interest in the use of Bayesian approaches to mixture model parameter estimation, via Markov chain Monte Carlo (MCMC) methods \citep[e.g.,][]{diebolt94,richardson97,bensmail95,stephens97,stephens00,casella02}; however, difficulties have been encountered with, \textit{inter alia}, computational overhead and convergence \citep[see][]{celeux00,jasra05}.
+Variational Bayes approximations present an alternative to MCMC algorithms for mixture model parameter estimation and are gaining popularity due to their fast and deterministic nature \citep[see][]{jordan99,corduneanu01,ueda02,mcgrory07,mcgrory09a,mcgrory09b,subedi2014}.